larissaevaldt/larissaevaldt/README.md

  <img align="right" alt="GIF" src="https://github.com/larissaevaldt/larissaevaldt/blob/main/coder-girl.gif?raw=true" width="500" height="300" />

-## I'm a Junior Software Developer working at Zinkworks.
+## I'm a Software Engineer working at Zinkworks.
 Bachelors degree in Computing and Information Technology from CCT College Dublin.
 I am currently working as a Backend Software Engineer in the Telecommunications sector.
 The main technologies I work with are: Java, Kafka, Python, Docker, Kubernetes, Jenkins.

 I am passionate about computer programming, logical thinking, troubleshooting and problem solving.
 I love learning new things and keeping myself updated with the new technologies.
 Also have a great admiration for all the things that technology allows human beings to do!